FerminMendez/Sales-Forcast-Model/README.md

 ---

+## Conclusion

+One of the most critical aspects of building complex models with big data is scaling the project step by step and ensuring careful data cleaning.
+In this case, I developed a vanilla LSTM model, which serves as a foundational step toward building more advanced architectures that can eventually match state-of-the-art performance in the literature.
+Large-scale projects with big data require time and patience, but each incremental improvement is essential for long-term success.

 ## References

 [1] F. M. Fukai, D. C. Cavalieri, and F. Z. de Castro, “Long short-term memory neural networks applied in demand forecast in the retail market,” Dec.
 2024.
 DOI: [10.55592/cilamce.v6i06.10158](https://doi.org/10.55592/cilamce.v6i06.10158)